rexim/rexim.me/posts/algorithms-and-data-structures.md

 title: Algorithms and Data Structures
 author: rexim
 date: Sun, 29 Dec 2013 22:47:35 +0700
+description: A collection of links to posts about algorithms and data structures

 Here I'm going to collect the links to my posts about any algorithms and data structures.
 Even the simplest ones.